thomasyu1000/thomasyu1000.github.io/_pages/research.md

 header:
 ---

-## Working Papers
+## Works in Progress

 - **How to Prevent Traffic Accidents?
 Moral Hazard, Inattention, and Behavioral Data** with Yizhou Jin

 ## Undergraduate Honors Thesis